swc-uiuc/wrangling-genomics/_episodes/04-automation.md

     variants=~/dc_workshop/results/bcf/${base}_variants.bcf
     final_variants=~/dc_workshop/results/vcf/${base}_final_variants.vcf
 ~~~
-{: .output}
+{: .language-bash}

 Now that we've created our variables, we can start doing the steps of our workflow.
-Remove the `done` line from the end of
+Remove the
-your script and add the following lines.
+`done` line from the end of your script and add the following lines.

 1) align the reads to the reference genome and output a `.sai` file:

 ~~~
     bwa aln $index $fq > $sai
 ~~~
-{: .output}
+{: .language-bash}

 2) convert the output to SAM format:

 ~~~
     bwa samse $index $sai $fq > $sam
 ~~~
-{: .output}
+{: .language-bash}

 3) convert the SAM file to BAM format: